RalleyD/walking_with_DRLs/doc/rl-dissertation-report.md

 MuJoCo is chosen as it represents a critical component of robotics model research, providing high-fidelity physics simulation.

-#### 3.2.2 Training Loop Harmonization
+#### 3.2.2 Training Loop Harmonisation

 To enable direct comparison between REINFORCE and TD3, a unified training framework was developed:

 - Both algorithms train over one million timesteps, providing a common time base for evaluation.
 - Performance evaluated every 5,000 timesteps (following Fujimoto et al., 2018).
 - 5 trials per experiment to capture variance and ensure statistical significance.
 Reduced from the 10-trial evaluation method of Fujimoto (2018) to reduce experiement time.
-- Standardised performance tracking across both algorithms i.e. Mean returns and standard deviation of returns during evaluation.
+- Standardised performance tracking across both algorithms i.e. mean returns and standard deviation of returns during evaluation.

-The harmonistion addresses the fundamental difference between REINFORCE (per-episode updates) and TD3 (per-timestep updates) while respecting each algorithm's requirements.
+The harmonisation addresses the fundamental difference between REINFORCE (per-episode updates) and TD3 (per-timestep updates) while respecting each algorithm's requirements.

 ### 3.3 Algorithm Implementations